agude/agude.github.io/_books/the_tainted_cup.md

 The main characters are Dinios Kol, a new investigator, and his superior, Ana Dolabra.
 Kol is a dyslexic Watson with eidetic memory, while Dolabra is an over-stimulated, foul-mouthed Sherlock Holmes.
-They are called to solve the murder of an imperial engineer, leading them to uncover a deeper conspiracy.
+They are called to solve the murder of an imperial engineer, leading them to uncover a conspiracy involving the landed gentry.

 {{ this_book }}'s worldbuilding is fantastic!
 Most technology is plant-based, and many people have had their bodies enhanced in various ways to better suit